We are always striving to provide the best facilities for our customers that require assistance.

 Getting to the theatre

 The best approach to the theatre is on Hurst Street, with bus and rail stations less than half a mile away.
 Limited disabled parking is available on Hurst Street and Thorp Street.
 The Arcadian Centre Car Park has specially allocated bays with easy access to street level and only about 150 yds to our entrance.
-Wheelchair users and patrons with impaired mobility may prefer to use Thorp Street car park directly opposite our stage door which provide the easiest access to the theatre.

 Inside the theatre

 To gain entry to the theatre (Main Entrance, Hurst St), there are automatic doors with a push button on the right, leading to either 6 steps or a ramp into the main foyer area.
 If you’re looking for our Patrick Studio, this is easily accessible from our Thorp St entrance or from Level 3 inside the theatre.